 Odysseus:

-Odysseus is Luka Lesson’s groundbreaking theatrical retelling of Homer's epic, fusing ancient Greek storytelling with contemporary hip-hop and spoken word.
+Odysseus is Greek-Australian poet and rap artist, Luka Lesson’s groundbreaking theatrical retelling of Homer's epic, fusing ancient Greek storytelling with contemporary hip-hop and spoken word.
 Performed with live orchestra and choir, this production bridges 3,000 years of human history, making classical mythology fresh and accessible for modern audiences.

-Odysseus transforms the hero's journey into a visceral exploration of exile, homecoming, and identity.
-With a premiere planned for Greece in the coming years, this is epic poetry reimagined—where ancient wisdom meets the pulse of today's streets, creating an unforgettable musical and theatrical experience that resonates across generations and cultures.
+Odysseus transforms the hero's journey into a visceral exploration of exile, refugee displacement, homecoming, and identity.
+With a premiere planned for the coming year, this is epic poetry reimagined—where ancient wisdom meets the pulse of today's streets, creating an unforgettable musical and theatrical experience that resonates across generations and cultures.

 The Odysseus Vision